lindeloev/mcp/cran-comments.md

 * INSTALL ERROR: `mcp` uses JAGS (an external binary) for sampling through the `rjags` package. rjags will fail to install without JAGS on the system.
 This happens when I run `devtools::check_win_release()` and `check_win_devel()`.
 Travis install JAGS prior to installing packages, and all tests pass.
 They do too on my Windows PC.
 Automatic installation for Mac and OSX is set up in the .travis.yml (https://github.com/lindeloev/mcp/blob/master/.travis.yml).
 Windows binaries for JAGS are here: https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Windows/

-* TEST ERROR: One or two of the 1500+ unit tests fail around one in ten times with an error like "loo... tails... missing value where TRUE/FALSE needed".
-This is an artefact of quick unit testing (few MCMC iterations) and the end user will not experience this.

 * DESCRIPTION NOTE: rhub says that the DESCRIPTION DOIs return a HTTP 403 error (forbidden).
 But the DOI work just fine, e.g., http://doi.org/10.2307/2986119.

-* The examples and vignettes call `options(mc.cores = 3)` since this is highly recommended in practice, but the number of cores will be capped at two cores on CRAN (if `Sys.getenv("_R_CHECK_LIMIT_CORES_") == "TRUE"`).